mgrand/crypto-shuffle/README.md

 ## Key Management

 Each plaintext that is encrypted should be encrypted with a different key.
-If it is known that two encryped texts were encrypted with the same key, then it becomes easier to guess the key.
+If it is known that two encrypted texts were encrypted with the same key, then it becomes easier to guess the key.
 For this reason, the cryptoshuffle library includes a `RandomKeyGenerator` class to generate random keys.